Local currency: Difficulties and criticisms

 Local currencies and the Transition Towns movement in the UK have been criticized for failing to address the needs of the wider population, especially lower socio-economic groups.
 Such local currency initiatives have been more widely criticized as having limited success in stimulating spending in local economies, and as an unrealistic strategy to reduce carbon emissions.

 Modern local currencies

 Salt Spring dollars are a community currency issued by the Salt Spring Island Monetary Foundation.
 The currency is used by both tourists and local residents of Salt Spring Island.

-Modern local currencies can be classified into the following distinct types: